canonical/launchpad-manual/user/how-to/launchpadlib/using-launchpadlib.rst

       print(sorted(bug_one.lp_operations))
       # ['addAttachment', 'addWatch', 'subscribe', 'unsubscribe']

-If you need more detailed help, you can look the object up in `the reference documentation <http://launchpad.net/+apidoc>`_.
+If you need more detailed help, you can look the object up in :ref:`the reference documentation <launchpadlib-api-compatibility>`.
 First, find out the type of the object.

 ::